 Seminars, Courses and Webinars at ProD Seminars (acupuncture CEUs online) are approved by the following regulatory bodies:

-The following ProD recorded online courses and live webinars are approved for acupuncture CEUs by the American Board of Oriental Reproductive Medicine.
+The following ProD recorded online courses and live webinars are approved for acupuncture CEUs and ABORM certification by the American Board of Oriental Reproductive Medicine.
 ABORM was formed by leading professionals in Oriental Reproductive Medicine who came together voluntarily with a resolve to meet the patient and physician demand for a demonstration of knowledge of care in this field.
 They recognized the need for a certification to maintain that practitioners who are treating patients with Oriental Medicine in the field of Reproductive Health are doing so with an advanced knowledge and experience, and to allow practitioners to demonstrate their knowledge through the process of voluntary examination.

 The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Alberta by The College and Association of Acupuncturists of Alberta, which serves the public interest and supports the acupuncture profession by setting high standards of practice, education, competence and ethical conduct.
 For more information on Alberta's CEU requirements, visit the CAAA website.

-The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Australia by the Australian Acupuncture and Chinese Medicine Association, the leading national professional association of acupuncture and Traditional Chinese Medicine (TCM) practitioners.
-High standards of education and practice are maintained by AACMA accredited practitioners due to the profession's determination to provide excellence in acupuncture and TCM health care.
-For more information on CEU requirements, visit AACMA Website.
+The following Pro D recorded online courses and live webinars are approved for acupuncture CPDs online in Australia by the Australian Acupuncture and Chinese Medicine Association, the leading national professional association of Acupuncture and Traditional Chinese Medicine (TCM) practitioners.
+For more information on acupuncture CPD requirements for acupuncturists in Australia, visit AACMA Website.

 The College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia is the regulatory body for the profession of traditional Chinese medicine and acupuncture in BC, mandated to regulate in the public interest.